 The Quadrangle is a great space for this gathering with a wild-swimming river, a huge brick barn to use for dining, play and workshops, an orchard and permaculture forest garden.
-A yurt sits by the river and a 1970 Airstream caravan under the trees overlooking the pond is a rainy-day playroom and kid’s library.
+The yurt is a cosy spot for after dinner storytelling or rainy day creativity.
+The 1970 Airstream caravan is a cool spot to play and read.

-The programme will include bushcraft sessions, storytelling, dancing, music, face-painting, fire building, practical workshops for parents around inspiring activities in nature for the whole family, adult and children’s yoga and lots of time for ‘free play’, which might include snoozing in the meadow, wild swimming or woodland walks.
+Your day can flow between bushcraft, storytelling, dancing, music, face-painting, fire building.
+There are sessions to reflect and practical workshops for parents around inspiring activities in nature for the whole family.
+Lots of time for ‘free play’, which might include snoozing in the meadow, wild swimming or woodland walks.